 When picking an SBC, a standout feature that had to be considered was the connectivity options; ultimately the developed prototype would be largely defined by its connectivity.
 In order to fulfil the user stories and requirements, the hardware needed to achieve the necessary features had to be determined in advance so that the connectivity options could be decided.

-At the very minimum, the SBC needed to have Wi-Fi connectivity and/ or an Ethernet port so that the board could communicate with the user’s mobile device using a wireless internet connection or direct Ethernet connection via a PC.
+At the very minimum, the SBC needed to have Wi-Fi connectivity so that the board could communicate with the user’s mobile device using a wireless internet connection.
 Other necessary features were the likes of special protocols such as I2C for the use of OLED displays, a large number of General-Purpose Input/Output (GPIO) pins to accommodate for the needed accessories for the environmental control, and finally the possibility of using Hardware Attached on Top (HAT) modules for the harnessing of mains electricity to power external water pumps, solenoid valves, and DC motors.
 Although there were more hardware specifications that could help with the usability of the system, these few requirements were all the researcher needed to begin the development of the prototype.

 The researcher found that the single most appealing product which comfortably met these requirements was the Raspberry Pi SBC, more specifically the Raspberry Pi 4 Model B, developed by the Raspberry Pi Foundation.
 The Raspberry Pi Foundation provides Raspberry Pi OS, a Debian-based Linux distribution, which is actively maintained.
 Raspberry Pi OS is known for its compatibility, reliability, and adaptability to most general purpose projects boasting an extensive ecosystem of software tools and packages that can be leveraged to create more complex projects.